MikeBishop/hubitat-holiday/README.md

 * [6/28/2022]   Initial release
 * [7/5/2022]    Multiple bugs fixed; improved sunrise/sunset handling
 * [7/8/2022]    More bug fixes; added lock unlocked as illumination trigger
+* [7/10/2022]   Add support for Modes as an alternative to time period